 Table of Contents

-Comparison Table – Sole F63 vs Horizon 7 0 AT
+Comparison – Sole F63 vs Horizon 7 0 AT

-Here are the specifications and features on which both the treadmills are almost similar.
-Both treadmills are very similar.
-Their frame types, running areas, speed incline range etc. are all similar.
+Here are the specifications and features on which both treadmills are almost similar.
+Their frame types, running areas, speed incline range, etc., are similar.

 Both have almost the exact dimensions and maximum user weight capacity.
 The difference between their weights is also 10 pounds only.
 Sole has 10 built-in programs, while Horizon has only 7.